 How to remortgage?
-It's a question many home owners contemplate at some point.
-Just as you can change your energy supplier to save money on bills and swap your bank account provider to benefit from better interest rates, you could remortgage your home if it can provide clear financial benefits to you in both the short and the longer term.
+Most home owners will ask themselves this question at some point.
+Remortgaging can make a lot of sense – after all, a mortgage is a financial product, and it is entirely expected that you will want to take advantage of the best possible rate.
 However, finding the best mortgage the second time around is not always necessarily easier.
 We guide you through the main steps of remortgaging, and weigh up the pros and cons of doing so.

 Need first-time advice?
 Follow our guide on how to take out a mortgage.